Viking Warrior Buried with Weapons Was a Woman Live Science - February 20, 2019

 Vikings may have been family men who traveled with their wives to new lands, according to a new study of ancient Viking DNA.
 Maternal DNA from ancient Norsemen closely matches that of modern-day people in the North Atlantic isles, particularly from the Orkney and Shetland Islands.
 The findings suggest that both Viking men and women sailed on the ships to colonize new lands.
 The new study also challenges the popular conception of Vikings as glorified hoodlums with impressive seafaring skills.

-Found, the Viking war lord buried in his boat: 1,000-year-old tomb of Norse invader and weapons of war Mail Online - October 19, 2011
+Found, the Viking war lord buried in his boat: 1,000-year-old tomb of Norse invader and weapons of war Daily Mail - October 19, 2011

 Judging from the opulence of his tomb, he was a revered Viking warrior destined to take his place in Valhalla among the honored dead.
 Laid to rest in a 17ft boat with his sword, axe and bronze drinking horn, the powerful Norseman’s burial site has been discovered by archaeologists in a remote part of the Scottish Highlands.
 The grave, unearthed in Ardnamurchan, is the first of its kind to be found intact on the British mainland and is thought to date from 1,000AD – the height of the ‘Second Viking Age’.